 Additionally, the bits of these ratchets can be used in an electric drill driver.
 This is certainly something that can do more harm than good when used incorrectly, but it's a popular choice when working with rotor bolts (commonly a T25 bit) and other repetitive tasks.

 Far from a necessity, the screwdriver type is handy for when low torque and tight clearance are key factors.
 This style is my go-to for bottle cages and adjusting lever reach on some disc brake levers — otherwise they don’t see much use.
 The Bondhus 1.5–5mm set is what I use.

 The Torque wrench is an important part of the workshop, especially if you’re working with any delicate components, but it isn’t a replacement for the hex wrench, especially when undoing bolts.
-(In fact, torque wrenches really deserve an entirely different article — but fortunately James Huang has done a good job of writing it already.)
+(In fact, torque wrenches really deserve an entirely different article — and fortunately we have a complete guide here.)

 Don’t buy cheap

 Go to a local hardware store and you’ll find a plethora of options, including those starting at pennies.
 While you may get truly lucky and find a decent set on the cheap, you generally do get what you pay for when it comes to tools.

 Cheaper tools lack the durability of more expensive counterparts, but more importantly they generally lack the tolerances and much-needed tight fit with a bolt head.

 The torque applications on bicycles are generally pretty low but often so are the tolerances.
 If you’re using a sloppy tool, chances are you’re going to strip (cam out) a bolt.

 It’s certainly not an enjoyable experience and in some cases can be an expensive mistake.
 In most instances a decent set of Allen keys will be far cheaper than replacing that proprietary pivot bolt holding in your rear shock you just stripped.